Owning a Business With Your Spouse

 Get a Business Agreement in Writing

 If you decide to go into a two-person business with your spouse, you should have a partnership agreement or LLC operating agreement.
-If you set up the business as a corporation, you will need corporate by-laws which serve as an agreement between owners.
+If you set up the business as a corporation, you will need a shareholders' agreement.

-If one spouse is an employee, you may decide you want an employment agreement that describes the employee's pay and benefits and what happens if either party wants to terminate the employment relationship.
-The employment agreement should also include a confidentiality agreement, prohibiting the employee from disclosing confidential company information, and a non-compete agreement, prohibiting the employee from working in a competing business for a specific time and distance.
+If one spouse is an employee, create an employment agreement that describes the employee's pay and benefits and what happens if either party wants to terminate the employment relationship.

 The information in this article, including CPA Gail Rosen's comments, is not intended to be tax or legal advice.
 Every business situation is different and tax regulations and laws change.
 Before you make any decisions about your business, talk to both a tax professional and attorney.

 National Congress of State Legislatures.
 "Same-sex Marriage Laws."
 Accessed Sept.
 16, 2019.

 IRS.
 "Married Couples in Business."
 Accessed Sept.
 16, 2019.